arctarus44/canopsis/sources/python/schema/doc/ed__edition.rst

 Parameters :
  - path_transfo : path to the transformation document
- - query : value of the requeste
+ - query : value of the request

   .. _ED__Edition__Add_entry: